 The Colombian coal composition, reported in Table 1, was applied to characterize the coal sample in terms of the reference species of the POLIMI model, according to the procedure proposed by Sommariva et al. (2010).
 The resulting characterization is COAL-1/COAL-2/COAL-3 = 20.7/52.9/26.4 daf wt.% and shows a dominant presence of COAL-2, because of the higher H content compared to the average amount in bituminous coals.

 The kinetic model is able to predict some characteristics of the coal conversion and the resulting chars, such as mass yield, elemental composition, ash content and reactivity under oxidative atmospheres.
 However, structural characteristics such as functional groups, specific surface area and porosity are not directly predicted by the kinetic model, requiring the coupling with a physical particle model for such description.
 The experiments were simulated using the operating conditions of each test rig (atmosphere, heating rate, final temperature, residence time), and using the kinetic mechanism reported in Sommariva et al. (2010).
+Complete formulation and kinetic constants of this mechanism is also available in Sommariva et al. (2010).
 The OpenSmoke++ framework was employed to simulate the reactor conditions.

 Comparison of Experiments x Model Predictions